grafnu/daq-1/docs/integration_testing.md

 $ export GCP_BASE64_CRED=[secure]
 ```

-At the start of your Travis test log.
-And then, further down there would be something like:
+Further down there would be more details about the cred itself:
 ```
 Running test script testing/test_aux.sh
 Writing test results to inst/test_aux.out and inst/test_aux.gcp